RunestoneInteractive/thinkcspy/_sources/Exceptions/DebuggingReview.rst

 Stack Overflow
 ===================

 While you will learn the most and develop fastest by striving to solve problems and debug your code on your own (without the help of the Internet --- excepting review of the Python documentation), there are times when you will get totally stuck.
-Those are the times that using a Google search and/or Stack Overflow can help you make a breakthrough.
+Those are the times that using an Internet search and/or Stack Overflow can help you make a breakthrough.

-One appropriate time to use a Google search is when you get an exception or error message that you can't decipher.
+One appropriate time to use an Internet search is when you get an exception or error message that you can't decipher.
 If you copy and paste the beginning part of that message (without any file names that are unique to you) into a search engine, there's a good chance the search results will reveal a page where someone else who had a similar message posted about it.
 It is also very likely that others commented on their post and that some sort of solution was found.
 This solution may not match your exact problem, but it will usually give you some idea of where you need to be digging.
 It's also very likely that the page which pops up at the top of your search results is Stack Overflow.

 Stack Overflow is part of `Stack Exchange <https://stackexchange.com/>`_.
 Whereas Stack Exchange is a forum for questions and answers on many different topics, Stack Overflow is dedicated to questions and answers about programming.
 You can create an account for free so that you can both ask questions yourself and answer others's questions.
 Before asking a question yourself, though, you should search the site and *make sure that the question has not been asked and answered before*.
 If you omit this step, you will probably get some snarky comments from other users.
 This is the Internet, after all, and not everyone behaves kindly.